Joebzz/ef-core-playground/README.md

     migrationBuilder.Sql("UPDATE Departments SET OfficeId = -2 WHERE Title = 'Finance'");
     ~~~
 * If adding a Unique Key with existing fields that are not Unique they will need to be changed manually for the migration to work.
+* If any migration could delete existing data it will provide a warning and suggest a review of the migration for accuracy.